 The cider house will serve an excellent Basque traditional menu usually comprised of salt cod in an omelette or fried with green peppers, and a charcoal-grilled beef rib chop, with Idiazabal cheese, quince jelly and walnuts for dessert.

-The funny part in a cider house consists on getting up with your friends and going to the area where the kupelas (barrels) are to taste the different available ciders.
+The funny part in a cider house consists on going with your friends to the area where the kupelas (barrels) are to taste the different available ciders.
 We have selected the cider houses in the area that do meet the accessibility requirements.